celery/celery/docs/userguide/tasks.rst

     :setting:`CELERY_DEFAULT_RATE_LIMIT` setting, which if not specified means rate limiting for tasks is disabled by default.

+.. attribute:: Task.time_limit

+    The hard time limit for this task.
+If not set then the workers default will be used.

+.. attribute:: Task.soft_time_limit

+    The soft time limit for this task.
+If not set then the workers default will be used.

 .. attribute:: Task.ignore_result

     Don't store task state.
 Note that this means you can't use